Houston Construction Accident Lawyers

 Back to Top

-Accidents in Highway Construction & Maintenance Zones
+Accidents in Highway Construction Zones in Houston, Texas

 When roads need to be constructed, repaired, or maintained, "work zones" are set up for construction workers.
 Although necessary, work zones on streets or the sides of highways pose serious hazards for workers and drivers alike.
 Many people are struck by cars zooming down a freeway every year.
 In fact, of all roadside work zone fatalities, 45% result from a pedestrian worker being struck by a vehicle.
 In 2010, the DOT found 514 vehicle crashes in roadside construction zones, resulting in 576 deaths.
 That's 1 fatality every 15 hours.